SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Introduction

 \section{Introduction}

 Large-scale human experiments and surveys have long been essential tools for informing public policy, commercial decisions, and academic research.
 Running experiments and surveys, however, is costly and time-consuming.
-Large language models (LLMs) can potentially address this challenge by simulating human behaviors quickly and at low cost, to complement or even substitute human studies.
-This prospect, alongside encouraging early evidence on the efficacy of LLMs as simulators \citep{Aher2023Using,Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023,horton2023large}, has motivated a large body of recent work across many disciplines investigating the ability of LLMs to simulate human behaviors and tendencies~\citep[][inter alia]{binz2024centaur,Bisbee_Clinton_Dorff_Kenkel_Larson_2024,NEURIPS2024_Dominguez,manning2024automated,hu2025inews,Hu2025_socialidentitybias}.
+Large language models (LLMs) may help address this challenge by simulating human behaviors quickly and at low cost, to complement or even substitute human studies.
+This prospect, alongside encouraging early evidence on the efficacy of LLMs as simulators \citep{Aher2023Using,Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023,horton2023large}, has motivated a large body of recent work across many disciplines investigating the ability of LLMs to simulate human behaviors \citep[][inter alia]{Bisbee_Clinton_Dorff_Kenkel_Larson_2024,NEURIPS2024_Dominguez,manning2024automated,binz2024centaur,hu2025inews}.~\looseness=-1

-However, this rapid exploration has produced a fragmented body of evidence~\citep{ma-etal-2024-potential}.
+However, this rapid exploration has produced a fragmented body of evidence.
 Most studies evaluate a narrow set of LLMs on a specific task, yielding varied and sometimes contradictory results that make it difficult to draw broader conclusions (\S\ref{sec: related work}).
 The field lacks a unified framework to determine when, how, and why LLM simulations succeed, or how to train better simulators.

-To confront this challenge and move LLM simulation from a collection of isolated studies to a robust, reproducible science, we introduce \textsc{SimBench}: the first large-scale, standardized benchmark for human behavior simulation.
-By harmonizing 20 diverse datasets containing a single-turn, multiple-choice structure -- spanning moral dilemmas, economic games, and psychological assessments across a vast global participant pool -- \textsc{SimBench} provides an essential instrument to rigorously measure and compare simulation fidelity across models, tasks, and populations.
+To confront this challenge, we introduce \textsc{SimBench}:\ the first large-scale, standardized benchmark for group-level human behavior simulation.
+By harmonizing 20 diverse datasets, which span moral dilemmas, economic games, and psychological assessments across a vast global participant pool, \textsc{SimBench} enables rigorous measurement and comparison of simulation fidelity across models, tasks, and populations.